Family Friendly Resources

 The Office of Academic Preparation connects students, parents, teachers, school administrators, and the UCSB community with educational programs, services and activities to build college-going communities.
 The goal is to improve student learning, increase college-going rates, and provide equal access to higher education to California's diverse students.

-The Office of Equal Opportunity & Sexual Harassment / Title IX Compliance (OEOSH/TC) is the campus office responsible for the University's compliance with federal and state laws and University policies and procedures regarding discrimination, retaliation and sexual harassment for students, staff and faculty.
-OEOSH/TC works to promote and integrate the principles of equal opportunity, affirmative action, nondiscrimination and excellence through diversity on campus.
+The Equal Opportunity & Discrimination Prevention (EODP) Office is the campus office responsible for the University's compliance with federal and state laws and University policies and procedures regarding affirmative action, non-discrimination, and retaliation for staff and faculty.
+EODP works to promote and integrate the principles of equal opportunity, affirmative action, non-discrimination, and excellence through diversity on campus.

 UCSB's academic departments and units generally incorporate diversity topics and efforts into their short- and long-term planning, their research, and their teaching as appropriate.
 Below are examples particularly focused on these topics.
 In addition, several departments offer language and cultural studies from a perspective that may include inquiry and study of historical, literary, linguistic, musical and visual arts aspects of rich and diverse cultures.